This blog will tell you what an API and API call are, how API call limits work in Intrinio's data plans, and how API calls are counted.

-API stands for application programming interface, and this is just a fancy term for a tool that gets data from a database so a developer can display that data in their application.
-Intrinio has a massive database of financial information like stock prices, balance sheets, economic data, and FDIC call reports.
-Our data feeds, which you can browse in our marketplace, give developers an easy, systematic way to pull that data into whatever program they want to use via a single API.
+API stands for application programming interface, and this is just a fancy term for a process that gets data from a database so a developer can display that data in their application.
+Intrinio has a massive database of financial information like stock prices, balance sheets, options contracts, and ESG ratings.
+Our data feeds give developers an easy, systematic way to pull that data into whatever program they want to use via a single API.

 Pulling data in this manner is called an API call, and it's very much like a phone call.
 The developer calls the database, asks for a specific piece of data, and the database sends back that data.
 The developer can then use that data in their application.
 If you are watching a stock price update on a website, its very likely that an API is calling a database and the database is sending the stock price back so the website can show it to you.

 will get a developer Apple's price history.
 That call is limited to 100 results per page with each day containing the open, low, high, close, volume, and adjusted stock prices.
 This article explains paging with the API - each page of data counts as one API call.
 For developers, this one page = 1 API call is a good rule of thumb.